RodrigoDeRosa-zz/picapp-web/README.md

 It is highly probable that your browser will complain about some [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) issues; because of that, you should download and activate the [CORS Chrome Plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi).
 Moreover, sometimes you will have to activate it *AFTER* starting the app with npm.
+Also, for file administration, you will need to have CORS *OFF*, otherwise, Firebase won't answer to http calls.

 ## Clouding